 NBA Star’s Struggle for Life Causes Discord

 Some time ago NBA star and former reality-television personality Lamar Odom was found unconscious on the floor of a brothel in Nevada, (Odom has since recovered).
 At the time, there were rumbling storm clouds of looming legal battles if Odom had taken a turn for the worse and died.
 Most individuals who do not follow sports know Lamar Odom as the former husband of Khloe Kardashian of Keeping Up with the Kardashians.
 Odom’s and Kardashian’s divorce had not been fully finalized at the time, but even it they were divorced, Kardashian was still in line to receive a substantial amount of money from Odom’s life insurance policy (she is the designated beneficiary) had he passed away.
 This angered Odom’s ex-girlfriend, with whom Odom had two children and who has vowed to fight the reality-TV queen for what she believes she and her children deserve.

-It Is Not Easy to Challenge the Designated Beneficiary of a Life Insurance Policy
+It Is Not Easy to Successfully Challenge the Designated Beneficiary of a Life Insurance Policy

 Suppose that someone in Odom’s situation were to pass away.
-At the time of his death, he had a life insurance policy that had the person’s ex-spouse listed as the designated beneficiary and had the other parent of his children listed as an alternate beneficiary.
-Assume further that the person and his ex-spouse divorced several years prior to his death but the person never got around to changing his life insurance beneficiary designation.
+At the time of his death, he had a life insurance policy that had his ex-spouse listed as the designated beneficiary and had the other parent of his children listed as an alternate beneficiary.
+Assume further that he and his ex-spouse divorced several years prior to his death but he never got around to changing his life insurance beneficiary designation.
 Would the divorce mean anything to the life insurance company if the primary beneficiary were to file a life insurance claim?

-Success May Depend on Showing Fraud or Incompetence
+Success May Depend on Showing Duress, Fraud or Incompetence